Saffron Croissants

 Steps

-• Pour the water into a measuring jug and dissolve the saffron.
-In the bowl of the stand mixer, or you can work by hand on the board, add the flours, the softened butter in pieces, the crumbled fresh yeast, and the water a little at a time to start kneading.
-Once the dough is smooth, add the salt and continue kneading until you obtain a nice smooth and homogeneous dough ball.
+• Pour the water into a graduated jug and dissolve the saffron in it.
+In the bowl of the stand mixer, but you can also work by hand on the work surface, add the flours, soft butter in pieces, crumbled fresh yeast, and water a little at a time starting to knead.
+When the dough is smooth, add the salt and continue to knead until you get a nice smooth and homogeneous dough.
 Cover it and let it rest for ten minutes.
 After the resting time, weigh the dough and divide it into two parts.
-Roll out one part with the rolling pin trying to obtain a circle with a diameter of about 12.6 inches: use a small knife to divide the circle into eight wedges and roll them from the wider side towards the tip to form the croissants, slightly bending the tips.
-Proceed in the same way with the second dough ball.
-Place the croissants on a baking sheet lined with parchment paper, cover them, and let them rise until doubled in size (it will take about a couple of hours).
+Roll out one of the two with the rolling pin trying to obtain a circle with a diameter of twelve and a half inches: with a small knife divide the circle into eight wedges and roll them from the wider side towards the tip to form the croissants, slightly curving the tips.
+Proceed in the same way with the second dough.
+Arrange the croissants on the baking sheet lined with parchment paper, cover them and let them rise until doubled (it will take about a couple of hours).
 Bake in a preheated oven at 375°F for about 20 minutes.
-Remove from the oven, let them cool on a cooling rack, and then fill as desired.
+Remove from the oven, let cool on a cooling rack, and then fill as you like.

 Saffron Croissants Seaside Kitchen